 Because anemia doesn’t always cause symptoms, your doctor may find out you have it while checking for another condition.

 Due to heavy bleeding, the person may have a shortage of iron as the red blood cells contain iron which is drained out of the body with blood loss.
-Blood is created in the bone marrow of the body, and chronic bleeding due to your uterine fibroids can result in the reduced bone marrow response, thereby further worsening the symptoms of anemia for the patient.
-Any amount of bleeding in women with absent iron stores will result in anemia.
-Some women have not exhibited any symptoms; however, some women will feel constantly tired or light-headed.
+Blood is created in the body’s bone marrow, and chronic bleeding due to your uterine fibroids can result in the reduced bone marrow response, further worsening the symptoms of anemia for the patient.
+Any bleeding in women with absent iron stores will result in anemia.
+Some women have not exhibited any symptoms; however, some women will constantly feel tired or light-headed.
 This can impact both work and personal life.
 Anemia can make getting out of bed in the morning nearly impossible; therefore, it’s important to get checked out if your periods are heavy or lengthy.

-Many women don’t even realize that they have heavy periods because they think that’s their “normal”.
-It’s vital to track your period, so you can notice the length and any changes throughout your menstrual cycle.
+Many women don’t even realize that they have heavy periods because they think that’s their “normal.”
+It’s vital to track your period so that you can notice the length and any changes throughout your menstrual cycle.
 Bleeding between periods is another sign that you may have fibroids.
-An abnormal period is characterized as any period lasting over 10 days a month.
+An abnormal period is characterized as lasting over ten days a month.

-Heavy menstrual bleeding can also be a result of other causes like hormonal imbalance, dysfunction of ovaries, uterine polyps, polycystic ovarian syndrome, endometriosis, adenomyosis, anti-inflammatory medications, etc. So, the exact cause of anemia must be ascertained before opting for a treatment method.
+Heavy menstrual bleeding can also result from other causes like hormonal imbalance, dysfunction of ovaries, uterine polyps, polycystic ovarian syndrome, endometriosis, adenomyosis, anti-inflammatory medications, etc. So, the exact cause of anemia must be ascertained before opting for a treatment method.

 How to Treat Anemia Caused by Uterine Fibroids

-Our uterine fibroid specialists provide treatment for uterine fibroids with a procedure known as Uterine Fibroid Embolization or UFE.
+Our uterine fibroid specialists treat uterine fibroids with a procedure known as Uterine Fibroid Embolization, or UFE.
 This is performed by injecting tiny particles called embolic agents into your arteries that feed your uterine fibroids.
-You can read more about UFE by clicking HERE.

 The interventional radiologists at our treatment centers constantly implement advanced, minimally invasive techniques to improve patient outcomes.
-Our doctors use a personalized care approach that encompasses the individual needs of each patient.
+Our doctors use a personalized care approach that encompasses each patient’s individual needs.

-If you think that your anemia may be due to your uterine fibroids, you can schedule an online consultation with our specialists or simply call us at 855.615.2555.
+USA Fibroid Centers can help you get the relief you want from your uterine fibroids, so you can enjoy life again without the fatigue and lack of energy you experience with anemia.
+You can schedule an online consultation with our fibroid specialists or simply call us at 855.615.2555.